AnnaAGubareva/SQL-Project-Anna-Gubareva/cleaning_data.md

 -- AllSessions Table--

---3) check the erliest date in the range
+--3) check the erliest date in the range---

 SELECT date
 FROM PUBLIC."AllSessions"
 GROUP BY date
 ORDER BY date ASC

--- the result showed '20160801' is the earliest date and '20170801' the last one
+-- the result showed '20160801' is the earliest date and '20170801' the last one--

---4) deleted all the rows which have the same VisitID,Unit_Price and Date -- steps a)join table to itself
+--4) deleted all the rows which have the same VisitID,Unit_Price and Date--- -- steps a)join table to itself---
----------b)checked if two records Dup."visitId" < Orig."visitId" has the same value
+---------b)checked if two records Dup."visitId" < Orig."visitId" has the same value---
----------c)If yes, then the duplicated record will be deleted
+---------c)If yes, then the duplicated record will be deleted---

 DELETE FROM
 public."Analytics" as Dup